-Photos and text by Paolo Baraldi
+Photography and story by Paolo Baraldi

 I still remember very well my first time at the King of the Hammers.
 The arrival in Los Angeles, the RV journey, full of expectations, to the Johnson Valley, the entry into the Boone Road and finally here it is ...
 Hammertown!
 A dream that becomes real.

 It was February 2011 and the fifth edition of KOH.
 Since that year the King, as I affectionately call the event, has entered in my life and every year I have to return there; it's a bit like going back to my second home where there are so many friends to find.

 After the initial enthusiasm to finally be there walking through the streets of Hammrtown, the incredible and unique city that as it rises from nothing, fades just as quickly is build after the race, the thing that most impressed me in the memory was my first meeting with Dave Cole while he was at the start of qualifying; kind, helpful and professional.

 To tell the truth, I first met Jeff Knoll, who at the time was Dave's partner.
 He receives me in the staff tent for an interview.
 Then the meeting with Shannon Welch and Emily Miller.
 Two fantastic women that I admire and respect.
 From that moment on, with Emily was born a professional feeling that still continues today.